Note from Sean: This post has been updated as of Mid 2016.

 - SEO Workers Site Analysis: There are a lot of SEO site analysis tools out there, and most of them aren’t that great.
 I like this one because not only does it do some basic analysis of your site – but it tells you whats good and whats bad.
 When you’re just starting out, you’ll need all the help you can get when trying to figure out what you should really be focused on.
 Running this before doing the previous 15 minute SEO check could a good move.

-- SEO Moz Tools.
-SEO Moz and SEO Book are the two biggest SEO sites out there.
-The each have an incredible amount of good information, expensive premium membership fees, and great free/premium tools.
-There’s absolutely no reason you shouldn’t be signing up for a basic SEO Moz account to get access to their free tools.
+- Moz SEO Tools: Moz and SEO Book are the two biggest SEO sites out there.
+They each have an incredible amount of good information, expensive premium membership fees, and great free/premium tools.
+There’s absolutely no reason you shouldn’t be signing up for a basic Moz account to get access to their free tools.

-- SEO Book Tools.
-SEO Book has everything mentioned above, but it has a special deal for subscribers.
-It offers three premium Firefox plugins: SEO Toolbar, SEO for Firefox and Rank Tracker.
+- SEO Book Tools: SEO Book has everything mentioned above, but it has a special deal for subscribers.
+It offers three premium Firefox plugins: SEO Toolbar, SEO for Firefox and Rank Tracker (try this tool if you’re on Chrome).
 I’ve found SEO for Firefox to be the most useful as it includes great SEO information right in the search results.
 I also used Rank Tracker for awhile before I started using the rank tracking features in Market Samuari.

 I’ve recently started implementing some link building strategies that have made my client’s rankings sky rocket.
 I’ve achieved #1 rankings for a wide variety of my key terms, and am on the first page for just about everything else.